brunobar79/eth-url-parser/README.md

 pnpm add eth-url-parser
 ```

 And that's it!
-You are now ready to get started reading and writing Ethereum URLs.
+You are now ready to get started building and parsing Ethereum URLs.

 ## Usage